phac-nml/biohansel/docs/source/user-docs/Tutorial.rst

     # cd = change directory command

 |
-**9.** Once you're in the directory where your data is stored, BioHansel can be used to analyze the data in the directory using the following command:
+**9.** Once you're in the directory where your data is stored, biohansel can be used to analyze the data in the directory using the following command:

 .. code-block:: bash